t3r6/pkdocs/docs/pk-unpack.md

 After that, the extracted map files will appear in the **..\Data\Levels** directory.

 !![PainEditor](../img/unpackers/unpacker-paineditor1.jpg "PainEditor")

-!!!
-Warning
-    PainEditor does not extract **..\Data\Levels\MapEntities** with this method.
-MapEntities usually include cubemaps for portals and water shaders.
-Moreover, PainEditor will not extract other map resources, like the geometry **.mpk** file, Textures, etc. So, generally, it is not recommended to extract maps and resources with PainEditor.

 ### Pack a map to .pkm